 Many of Dürer's works were religiously themed, not surprising, given the age.
 Religion permeated most aspects of European life, and Dürer happened to live at time of tremendous upheaval, especially in Germany.
-The same sort of religious apprehension that surrounded the year 2000 permeated Europe around the year 1500.
+The same sort of religious apprehension that surrounded the Y2K mania of the year 2000 permeated Europe around the year 1500.
 Later on, he was a supporter of Martin Luther and religious reform, but the Peasants' War — a conflict perhaps inspired by Lutheran rhetoric, though relating to other matters — peaked in 1525.
 Put off by the violence, and perhaps horrified by the widespread destruction of religious art, or "idols," Dürer toned down his support.
 Even so, two of his students and one of his employees faced arrest or prosecution resulting from religious tensions.

 Besides biblical figures, Dürer liked to paint exotic animals.
 He included a monkey in an engraving of the Virgin Mary, and an elk in a picture of Adam and Eve.
 He also produced spectacular pictures of natural subjects: irises, storks, parrots, lions, baboons, stag beetles, lobsters, dolphins and crabs.
 (On this page are a hare and a detail of a blue roller wing.)
 A watercolor he made of a small piece of turf sporting several plants became known as one of the most accurate depictions of the natural world that an artist had ever produced.

 Dürer also devoted considerable attention to the human body.
 He produced Four Books on Human Proportion which delineated the "proper" proportions of 13 types of male, and 13 types of female figures.
 In his theory of proportion, he observed: